JiscSD/octopus/README.md

 - [API instructions](./api/README.md)
 - [UI instructions](./ui/README.md)

+You might also find it useful to get an overview of Octopus's architecture by reading our [system context](./architecture-diagrams/system-context-diagram.png) and [container](./architecture-diagrams/container-diagram.png) diagrams.
+These are based on the [C4 Model](https://c4model.com/).

 ## Authentication

 Octopus makes use of [ORCID](https://orcid.org) as a means of authenticating end users.